 More than 400 young people in the UK have received some form of intervention since last year, when the pilot project was launched

-Officials report that teenagers often want to learn to impress their friends and although their intentions are not malicious, they may be criminal.
-But these kids don't necessarily understand the context that makes these activities illegal.
+Officials say teens often want to learn hacking to impress their friends, and although their intentions are not malicious, they can be criminal.
+But these children do not necessarily understand the context that makes these activities illegal.

-Gregory Francis from the National Crime Agency (NCA) told attendees that the aim of the program is to find these teenagers before they go to prison and for cyber crime, and that this is a "societal problem" and a for law enforcement authorities.
+Gregory Francis of the National Crime Agency (NCA) told participants that the goal of the program is to find these teens before they go to jail and for a cybercrime, and that it is a "social problem" and a challenge for the authorities. law enforcement.

-Adolescents who are suspected of of cybercrimes can be entered into Hack_Right if it is their first offense and they are willing to change their behaviour.
+Adolescents suspected of committing cybercrime can be admitted to the Hack_Right project if it is their first offense and are willing to change their behavior.
 Instead of being threatened for his criminal activity, the police will visit the suspect and, if he confesses, he will be able to watch 20 hours of ethical computer hacking.

 Once the process is complete, teens will be rewarded for knowing cyber professionals and being able to discuss potential career opportunities with them.